fence-io/website/content/articles/networking/index.md

 **Troubleshooting Container Networking on MacOS**

 In macOS, Docker-for-Mac doesn't directly expose container networks on the host system.
 Instead, it operates by running a Linux VM in the background and launches containers within that VM.
-While Docker-for-Mac enables connections to containers via Layer 4 (port binding), it doesn't support Layer 3 connections (by IP address).
+It enables connections to containers via port binding (L4) and doesn't support connections by IP address (L3).

-Let's explore the routing table in the host:
+Let's explore the routing table in the MacOS host:

 ```
 macbook-pro % netstat -rn